harryzhou2000/DNDS/notes.md

 # about integration:
 in this scheme for eikonal, downgrading face int order is bad,

-downgrading/upgrading volume int order is ok, sum error is lower but 1st layer error is **Worse** !!
+downgrading/upgrading volume int order is ok??
 upgrading:

+need checking!!

+geom is actually important